curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-3.md

 ## Caddyfile

 Caddy web server is configured using a Caddyfile.
 The Caddyfile format I'm using is only compatible with Caddy v1.
-I will update to the v2 syntax once the format and its companion Caddy v2 are deemed stable.
-Note that v1 is incompatible with v2 and vice versa.
+I will update to v2 once the stable version is released on NixOS.
+Note that v1 and v2 are incompatible with each other.

 ### Cloudflare origin cert